sharmamukesh76/serverset/bamboo/README.md

 Access the Bamboo instance by going to your web browser and entering the address: [http://localhost:8085/](http://localhost:8085/).

-When started for the first time, Bamboo requires licence key to be entered.
-Please follow the on-screen instructions.

 Recommended installation for development purposes is to use the "Express installation".
 Please see the [Running the Setup Wizard](https://confluence.atlassian.com/display/BAMBOO/Running+the+Setup+Wizard) guide for detailed instructions.